 Another assignment comes to an end and it is time for another hop, skip and jump of hotels all the way down to Granada in Spain where we are due to spend three months caring for a donkey.

 As with the trip from Italy to France, I see so many signs for fascinating sounding places and attractions.
-You can’t always plan excursions in a housesitting year.
+You can’t always plan excursions in a housesitting schedule.
 We catch glimpses of castles on hills or stunning vistas but there isn’t the time to stop.
 I make a mental note to look them up when we stop, and to visit them when I pass this way again – and hope my memory doesn’t fail me in the meantime.

 An unexpected turn of events